How to Plant, Grow and Care For Peperomia Hope

 It is recommended to add a balanced liquid fertilizer at least once a month when watering.

-Around once a month when watering, add a balanced liquid fertilizer to the water to give this plant and any others a boost.
-A balanced NPK is ideal for this type of plant.
-Always follow the instructions to avoid damaging the roots and leaves of the plant.
-Feed only during the growing season and stop feeding in winter.
+About once a month during watering, add a balanced liquid fertilizer to the water to give this plant a boost.
+A balanced NPK formula is ideal for this type of plant.
+Always follow the instructions to avoid damaging the roots and leaves.
+Feed only during the growing season and stop in winter.

 Maintenance